-While multiple factors can impact considerations for fixed income investors even in stable economic times, this period of Covid-19 and its implications – variants, economic shutdowns and reopenings, government stimulus, supply chain challenges, anticipated Fed policy moves – generate concerns for fixed income investors.
+While multiple factors can impact investment considerations even in stable economic times, lingering Covid-19 implications, Fed policy moves, and inflation concerns, all now exacerbated by Putin’s invasion of Ukraine, may trouble investors.
 Perhaps now is an opportune time to revisit some bond basics.

 Bonds and interest rates

 Bonds are debt securities issued by governments and corporations to fund their operations.
 Investors can purchase bonds from the issuer, who is then required to make interest payments on a regular schedule over a set number of years.
 (This is why bond investments are also known as fixed income.)
 The amount of interest paid reflects the prevailing interest rate environment at the time of issuance and is fixed over the life of the bond.
-This is where inflation may enter the equation, as low interest rates can create inflation as too much money is chasing too few goods.
+This is where inflation concerns may enter the equation.

 Bond prices, coupons, and yields